hellogreg/rha11y-tools/README.md

 ### Resolved

+- Determine if parents of shadowroot elements are hidden.
+  **Solved 1/6/22: This is now working properly**
 - Detect aria-hidden in web component (e.g., &lt;pfe-icon aria-hidden="true"&gt;)
   **Solved 1/5/22: Using element.getRootNode().host.ariaHidden does the trick!**
 - Handle background images somehow, to show they're different from other images.
 Should we hide them or fade them out a bit?